TerraFirmaCraft/Documentation/1.20.x/worldgen/features/index.md

 - Type: `tfc:twisting_vines`
 - Config: See [Weeping Vines](#weeping-vines)

+### Creeping Plant
+Places a cylinder of creeping plants on any block it is able to.

+- Type: `tfc:creeping_plant`
+- Config:
+  - `block`: A block id of a creeping plant.
+  - `radius`: The radius of the cylinder.
+  - `height`: The height of the cylinder.
+  - `integrity`: A float [0, 1] (Default: `1.0`) specifying for any given block the chance it will be placed.
+If `1.0`, all will try to place.

+### Epiphyte Plant
+Tries to place an epiphyte up to 12 blocks in the air from the position the feature is placed.

+- Type: `tfc:epiphyte_plant`
+- Config:
+  - `block`: The block id of an epiphyte plant.

 ### Kelp
 The same as [Twisting Vines](#twisting-vines), but built to only place underwater plants on the sea floor.